d-v-88/WEATHER-DASHBOARD/README.md

 *Framer Motion*: Animation library for react to create smooth transitions.

-# API & Notifications
+# API
 *OpenWeatherMap API*: Provides live weather data based on city input.

 # EDITING PLATFORM
-The project was developed and amaintained using:
+The project was developed and maintained using:

 *Visual Studio Code (VS Code)*: A powerful and lightweight code editor with rich extensions for react and web development.